 Possibly the grandest thing about Montreal’s Grand Christmas Market though is that it brings the spirit of the holidays and winter traditions to downtown Montreal with a Christmas village set up on the L’esplanade de la Place des Arts, complete with Santa’s workshop and an enchanted forest.
 In the Christmas village, you can attend cookie workshops, ride on a carousel, listen to storytelling, and even get in on some Christmas Karaoke.
 It’s a great place for family fun and a nice break from all of the shopping.

-*The Grand Christmas Market runs from December 2nd to December 24th with periodic closings on December 5 -7 and December 12-13.
+*The Grand Christmas Market runs from December 1st to December 24th but closes December 4 – 6 and December 11-13.

 A Few Sweet Tips for Your Holiday Shopping Trip

 Since major currencies like the U.S. dollar and the Euro are strong against the Canadian dollar, you can effectively get a discount on almost everything you purchase in Canada.
 For example, something that costs CA $100 only costs about US $78 when the purchase is adjusted for currency conversion.
 If you buy with a credit card that forgives currency conversion fees, you get to keep more of the discount.